3dnan-AT/my-notes/README.md

 If you design a bad program, make sure that it will have a short life.

 >To design systems that can be created and maintained as easily as
->possible by their developers, so that they can be — and continue to be — as
+>possible by their developers, so that they can be — and continue to be — as helpful as possible.
->helpful as possible. — Max Kanat-Alexander, Code Simplicity

 ### 3. Simplicity